Skip to main content

 Turnitin's AI writing detection capabilities FAQs

 The following content and FAQs pertain to our AI writing detection capabilities for English submissions only.
-For Spanish submissions, please refer to our Spanish AI writing detection capabilities FAQs.

-AI Paraphrasing
+AI paraphrasing

 How do Turnitin’s AI writing detection capabilities work?